mharen/mharen.github.io/blog/2005/2005-10-pirate-updates.md

 I guess I should be greatful that so far his antics include only eating ethernet cables.
 After all, he could be peeing and pooping all over the place.
 Oh wait...damn dog!

 At the end of the day, however, he really is a great dog.
 We just have to remember that he's a puppy and interested in EVERYTHING.
-And by <em>interested in</em>, of course I mean insatiably led to chew and by <em>everything </em>, of course I mean...well, everything.
+And by *interested in*, of course I mean insatiably led to chew and by *everything *, of course I mean...well, everything.

 So we've basically got a two yearold on our hands.
 He eats everything and only runs into places you don't want him to be :).